StackStorm/st2docs/docs/source/reference/ha.rst

 ~~~~~~~~~~~~~~~~~
 Tracks results of execution handed over to mistral.
 It requires access to MongoDB and RabbitMQ to perform its function.

 n st2resultstracker will co-operate with each other to perform work.
-At startup though there is a possibilty
+At startup though there is a possibility
 of work however there will not be any negative consequences to this duplicate work.
 Specifically the jobs to track results
-also get stored in the DB incase there is no worker to take over the work and this pattern makes all result trackers
+also get stored in the DB in case there is no worker to take over the work and this pattern makes all result trackers
 pick up the same initial work set.
 Once this work set is exhausted all subsequents tasks are round-robined.

 st2notifier
 ~~~~~~~~~~~
 This is a dual purpose process - its main function is to generate ``st2.core.actiontrigger`` and ``st2.core.notifytrigger`` based on the completion of ActionExecution.
-The auxillary purpose is to act as a backup scheduler for actions that may not have been scheduled.
+The auxiliary purpose is to act as a backup scheduler for actions that may not have been scheduled.

 n st2notifiers can run in active-active requiring connections to RabbitMQ and MongoDB.
-For the auxillary purpose to function in an HA deployment when more than 1 st2notifiers are running either Zookeeper or Redis is required to provide co-ordination much like for policies.
-It is also possible to designate a single st2notifier as provider of auxillary functions by disabling the scheduler in all but 1 st2notifiers.
+For the auxiliary purpose to function in an HA deployment when more than 1 st2notifiers are running either Zookeeper or Redis is required to provide co-ordination much like for policies.
+It is also possible to designate a single st2notifier as provider of auxiliary functions by disabling the scheduler in all but 1 st2notifiers.

 st2garbagecollector